volkanagun/SentencePartitioning/README.md

 1. Feature extraction
    - Tokens : Uses a standard tokenizer and use tokens as features.
    - N-Grams: Uses a frequent n-gram dictionary to extract frequent n-grams from sentences.
+This is a custom tokenizer that must be defined for each language separately.
 2. Selection methods
    - VocabSelect : VocabSelect uses same amount of sentences for each word in the evaluation dataset.
 It selects these words randomly without using any criteria.
    - KMeans : K-Means is a model based selection method.
 It uses an average to score the candidate sentence.
 The parameters k is selected as 1 to 10.
 If the sentence is very similar to mean of any of the cluster, it is discarded.